Passport Guide Logo U.S. Passport Service Guide

 An official certificate of every birth, death, marriage, and divorce should be on file in the locality where the event occurred.
 The Federal Government does not maintain files or indexes of these records.
 These records are filed permanently in a State vital statistics office or in a city, county, or other local office.

-To obtain a certified copy of any of the certificates, write or go to the vital statistics office in the State or area where the event occurred.
+To obtain a certified copy of any of the certificates, write or go to the vital records office in the State or area where the event occurred.
 Addresses and fees are given for each event in the State or area concerned.
+Processing times for most states is 10-15 business days or more.
+Some offer expedited service.

 To ensure that you receive an accurate record for your request and that your request is filled expeditiously, please follow the steps outlined below for the information in which you are interested: